SergeantWiley/NeuralVal/README.md

 # Data Importing

-Unlike ChessNet, a nueral network architecture wont be defined, rather a custom dataset called NeuralVal
+Unlike ChessNet, a nueral network architecture wont be defined, rather a custom dataset called NeuralVal as we will be using a Pretrained Model called FasterNet Version 50
 ```python
 class NueralVal(Dataset):
     def __init__(self, img_dir, annotations_file, transform=None):